J.A. Russell sparks up supply chain

 “Ours is a relationship-based business,” says Adam Parker, information systems manager for J. A. Russell.
 “Superior customer service is a focus for all projects we look to implement, and while we wanted to use new technology we didn’t want to lose the personal contact we have with our customers.
 We needed a new B2B e-commerce website but it had to be tightly integrated to our bricks and mortar branches and the systems supporting those for a seamless experience for our customers.
 The opportunity was there for us to make considerable improvements, and to provide a service and environment that better reflects our brand.”

-After reviewing the products and solutions in the market, J. A. Russell chose Flow Software to implement its B2B Gateway product providing multi-channel end-to-end business automation.
+After reviewing the products and solutions in the market, J. A. Russell chose Flow Software to integrate the largest suppliers exchange of data automatically via EDI.

 Being a company with a national presence and major corporate contracts to fulfil, J. A. Russell needed to meet EDI requirements which it had not previously been equipped to deliver.
-The solution has not only provided a B2B customer web portal but also means J. A. Russell has been able to meet all EDI requirements and increase customer service levels, generating customer loyalty through EDI engagement and investment on the supplier and customer end.
+The solution has meant J. A. Russell has been able to meet all EDI requirements and increase customer service levels, generating customer loyalty through EDI engagement and investment on the supplier and customer end.